HIS BIRTH, HIS MOTHER, HIS CHILDHOOD.

 Now Boaz understood that there was a law forbidding marriage with Moabites on the books.
 Duet.
 23. Yet Boaz understood this law to be directed towards the male Moabites and not the women.
 He gathered the elders to discuss this and teach on this point.
-Boaz held a seat in Sanhedrin in his day, the counsel of elders who would sit in judgment over disputes and helped to interpret the law.
+Boaz held a seat in Sanhedrin in his day, the council of elders who would sit in judgment over disputes and helped to interpret the law.
 Boaz is eighty at the time of his marriage to Ruth in the attempt to maintain his kinsmen's line and Ruth conceived on the wedding night.
 This was a good thing because according to Jewish histories, Boaz dies on the same night.
 This led some elders to declare that it was a judgment of God on the issue, while others dismissed it as an old man, ummm, with just too much to handle for the ole ticker.

 By the time Jesse, is sitting on the Sanhedrin and hearing the tales of his lineage, as if he didn't know, the thorns begin to sink in.
-The enemies plans to unseat a family that God has been looking out for have almost worked.
+The enemies plan to unseat a family that God has been looking out to have almost worked.
 Doubt now sets in.
 Jesse considers himself a 'lessor' Jew male with a sorted bloodline, who married a 'pure-blood' Jewish woman.
-This is the law would make all of Jesse's existing sons illegitimate.
+This is the law that would make all of Jesse's existing sons illegitimate.
 So he comes up with a plan to try to legitimize himself.
 He decides to cease all sexual relations with Nitzevet.
 He did this out of love for her, because she, as a pure Israelite, would be sinning to be married to someone who was of impure Moabite ancestry.
 Furthermore, Jesse began to doubt the legitimacy of his seven sons.
 If he was impure, then his children were illegitimate and impure as well.
 So Jesse, wanting a legitimate heir, came up with a plan to have a son in the same way that his forefather Abraham had done: through relations with his wife’s Canaanite maidservant.

 He thought he had a cunning plan.
 He did not count on the fact that the maid was very loyal and loved Nitzevet.
-So together they form a pact, and switch places like Rachel and Leah.
-The maids desire to honour Nitzevet here is remarkable.
+So together they form a pact and switch places like Rachel and Leah.
+The maid's desire to honour Nitzevet here is remarkable.
 Nitzevet takes the maids place on the night of the wedding and she conceives.
 I know, I suppose no one made love with the lights on back then.

 Jesse's thinking was that if the maid gave him a son then this heir would be legitimate and legal in the eyes of the Sanhedrin, but if she did not bear him a son, his promise to free the maid would be forfeit.
 Yet when Nitzevet turns up pregnant instead, both Jesse and his sons assume that mother has played the harlot on poor confused Jesse.
 Refusing to stone her, as the sons desired, Jesse's love for Nitzevet compels him to keep her, but treat the child she bears like a servant.

-"In this way everyone will realize that his status is questionable and, as an illegitimate child, he will not marry an Israelite.”
-Ironically, Jesse's attempt to legitimize his line, leads to the birth of David, a legitimate heir, whom he thinks is an illegitimate child.
+"In this way, everyone will realize that his status is questionable and, as an illegitimate child, he will not marry an Israelite.”
+Ironically, Jesse's attempt to legitimize his line leads to the birth of David, a legitimate heir, whom he thinks is an illegitimate child.
 From the time of his birth onwards, then, Nitzevet’s son was treated by his brothers as an abominable outcast.
 Noting the conduct of his brothers, the rest of the community assumed that this youth was a treacherous sinner full of unspeakable guilt.